zulip/zulip/help/include/legacy-log-in.md

 1. Fill out the requested server information, and click **Continue**.

-1. Enter the e-mail address of the billing contact for your organization, and click **Confirm email**.
+1. Enter the email address of the billing contact for your organization, and click **Confirm email**.

 **Billing administrator steps:**

-1. In your e-mail account, open the e-mail you received (Subject: Log in to Zulip plan management), and click **Log in**.
+1. In your email account, open the email you received (Subject: Log in to Zulip plan management), and click **Log in**.

 1. Verify your information, and click **Continue**.
 If you are logging in for